-The Total OPEB Liability in the June 30, 2021 census data was determined using the following actuarial assumptions, applied to all periods included in the measurement and rolled forward to the measurement date of June 30, 2022, unless otherwise specified:
+The total OPEB liability in the June 30, 2021 census data was determined using the following actuarial assumptions, applied to all periods included in the measurement and rolled forward to the measurement date of June 30, 2022, unless otherwise specified:

-Inflation 2.5% Salary increases, including inflation 3.50% - 5.35% Discount rate 2.45% as of June 30, 2020 1.92% as of June 30, 2021 Healthcare cost trend rates: Pre-65 6.00% for fiscal 2022, 5.80% for fiscal 2023, to an ultimate rate of 3.94% for 2075 and beyond
+Inflation 2.5% Salary increases, excluding inflation VRS salary scale, net of 2.5% inflation Discount rate 1.92% as of June 30, 2021 3.69% as of June 30, 2022 Healthcare cost trend rates: Pre-65 6.00% for fiscal 2022, $5.80%$ for fiscal 2023, to an ultimate rate of $3.94%$ for 2075 and beyond

-Discount rates used to measure Total OPEB Liability were based on an index rate for 20-year tax exempt general obligation municipal bonds with an average rating of AA/Aa or higher as of the respective measurement dates.
+Discount rates used to measure total OPEB liability were based on an index rate for 20-year tax exempt general obligation municipal bonds with an average rating of AA/Aa or higher as of the respective measurement dates.

-The mortality assumption has been updated to the Private Sector tables released by the Society of Actuaries with the MP-2021 mortality improvement scale.
+The mortality assumption has been updated to the Private Sector tables released by the Society of Actuaries with the MP2021 mortality improvement scale.